 offers strong coverage of ancient philosophy and Kant.

 the best department in the Anglophone world, now with three senior

 faculty with serious interests in Nietzsche: Robert Hopkins, John

-Richardson, and Tamsin Shaw.
+Richardson, and Tamsin Shaw (though only Richardson seems to be actively working on Nietzsche these days).
 The department now also has strong

 coverage of ancient philosophy and through Richardson, Anja Jauernig and

 Beatrice Longuenesse, has strong coverage of Kant and the post-Kantian

 Continental traditions.
 (I'm told Longuenesse may retire soon, something prospective students should investigate).
 Given the department's dominant strengths in

 other areas to date (e.g., metaphysics, philosophy of mind), so far